szaimen/NcVM-migration/README.md

 5. Import and start the new NcVM and run the startup-script **without** activating lets encrypt and tls.
 6. Mount the same SMB-share to the new NcVM using the built-in smbmount script again (see point 2)
 7. Execute the by the migration.sh script produced restore.sh script on the new NcVM
-8. Logg into the restored Nextcloud and test if everything works as expected<br/>(e.g. check the Nextcloud logs, test all installed Nextcloud apps, etc.)
+8. Logg in to the restored Nextcloud using the local ipaddress of the new NcVM in a Browser and test if everything works as expected<br/>(e.g. check the Nextcloud logs, test all installed Nextcloud apps, etc.)
 9. If yes, enable lets encrypt by running `sudo bash /var/scripts/activate-tls.sh`
 10. Manually restore crontab entries, fstab entries, etc. if needed
 11. Reinstall NcVM apps by running `sudo bash /var/scripts/menu.sh` -> `Additional Apps`